Lar Park Lincoln

-Laurie Jill "Lar" Park Lincoln (née Park; born May 12, 1961) is an American actress.
+Laurie Jill "Lar" Park Lincoln (née Park; May 12, 1961 – April 22, 2025) was an American actress.
 She appeared in the 1987 film House II: The Second Story as Kate, the 1988 horror film Friday the 13th Part VII: The New Blood as Tina Shepard, and a 1988 episode of the anthology horror series Freddy's Nightmares as Karyn.
-Lincoln starred in the television series Knots Landing from 1987 to 1991.
+Lincoln appeared in the television series Knots Landing from 1987 to 1991.

 Life and career

-Park was born in Dallas, Texas.
+Lar Park Lincoln was born in Dallas, Texas on May 12, 1961.
 She made her acting debut appearing in the 1985 made-for-television movie Children of the Night and in 1987 played the leading role in the independent comedy film, The Princess Academy.
 Also in 1987, she appeared in the comedy horror House II: The Second Story and following year starred as Tina Shepard in the slasher film, Friday the 13th Part VII: The New Blood, the seventh installment in the Friday the 13th franchise.
 She also guest-starred on television series including Hunter, Outlaws, Highway to Heaven, Freddy's Nightmares, and Tour of Duty.

-In 1987, Park was cast as Linda Fairgate, the daughter-in-law to Karen Fairgate (played by series star Michele Lee) in the CBS prime time soap opera, Knots Landing.
+In 1987, Park Lincoln was cast as Linda Fairgate, the daughter-in-law to Karen Fairgate (played by series star Michele Lee) in the CBS prime time soap opera, Knots Landing.
 She first appeared in the two episodes of show's ninth season, before returning with bigger role as of season eleven to thirteenth.
-In 1988, Park also played "Sally’s Friend" in the eight episodes of season 10 of Knots Landing.
-After leaving the series in 1991, she guest-starred on Murder, She Wrote, Space: Above and Beyond and Beverly Hills, 90210.
+In 1988, Park also played Sally’s Friend in eight episodes of season 10 of Knots Landing.
+After leaving the series in 1991, she guest-starred on Murder, She Wrote, Space: Above and Beyond, and Beverly Hills, 90210.

-Park returned to acting in mid-2000s appearing in the Lifetime movie Inspector Mom: Kidnapped in Ten Easy Steps and low-budget productions.
-Her notable credits include comedy horror film Sky Sharks (2020), meta-slasher film 13 Fanboy (2021) where she plays a fictionalised version of herself being stalked and hunted by an obsessed Friday the 13th fan, and Rose Blood: A Friday the 13th Fan Film (2021), the unofficial fan film continuing the story of Tina Shepard, Her character from Friday the 13th Part VII: The New Blood.
+Park Lincoln returned to acting in the mid-2000s, appearing in the Lifetime movie Inspector Mom: Kidnapped in Ten Easy Steps and low-budget productions.
+Her notable credits include comedy horror film Sky Sharks (2020), meta-slasher film 13 Fanboy (2021) where she plays a fictionalized version of herself being stalked and hunted by an obsessed Friday the 13th fan, and Rose Blood: A Friday the 13th Fan Film (2021), the unofficial fan film continuing the story of Tina Shepard, her character from Friday the 13th Part VII: The New Blood, for which she was nominated for a FANtastic Horror Film Festival Award for Best Actress in a Feature Film.

-Personal life
+Personal life and death

-Lincoln was married to Michael Martin Lincoln on December 5, 1981, and remained married until his death on December 4, 1995.
-She has two children and lives near Dallas, Texas.
-She has been battling breast cancer since 2008, and by 2012 had gone through numerous surgeries.
+Park Lincoln was married to Michael Martin Lincoln on December 5, 1981, and remained married until his death on December 4, 1995.
+She had two children and was living near Dallas, Texas.

+Park Lincoln battled breast cancer from 2008, and by 2012, had gone through numerous surgeries.
+She died of breast cancer on April 22, 2025, at the age of 63.
+Actors Audition Studios, which Park Lincoln founded, issued a statement: "Over her 45-year career, Lar left an unforgettable mark on Hollywood through her dynamic performances and dedication to mentoring aspiring actors."